inderjit303/OpenROAD-7nm-PD-ibex/README.md

 - My plan is to break the contest into two parts,
 - **Part 1**: Understanding the ORFS flow on existing RISC-V ibex core using ASAP7 PDK
-- **Part 2**: Improving the best achievable performance for the design for a ibex core on ASAP7
+- **Part 2**: Work on tool improvement i.e Improving the best achievable performance for the design for a ibex core on ASAP7

-# Part 1: ORFS tool usuage Experience
+# Part 1: OpenROAD Flow Scripts (ORFS) tool usuage Experience

-##
+## OpenROAD & ORFS

+- **OpenROAD** is an integrated chip physical design tool that takes a design from from RTL to GDSII, including synthesis, floorplanning, placement, routing, signoff parasitic extraction and timing analysis.

+- It uses a hierarchical placement algorithm that aims to minimize wire length, and it provides several features to optimize timing and power consumption.
+OpenROAD is designed to be extensible and customizable, with a flexible architecture that allows users to add their own algorithms and features.

+- **OpenROAD-flow-scripts(ORFS)** is a flow controller that provides a collection of open-source tools for automated digital ASIC design from synthesis to layout.
+It provides a fully automated RTL-to-GDSII design flow, which includes Synthesis, Placement and Routing (PnR), STA (Static Timing Analysis), DRC (Design Rule Check) and LVS (Layout Versus Schematic) checks.
+ORFS aims to provide a flexible and customizable environment for digital ASIC design, allowing users to choose and combine different tools as needed.

+- In ORFS, OpenROAD is used as a plugin for the physical design stage, and it can be configured and customized to meet the specific needs of the design project.
+The OpenROAD plugin in ORFS provides access to several advanced features, such as hierarchical placement, global routing, and detailed routing optimization.

+- ORFS supports several public open sourcePDKs.
+Available public PDK's are GF180, Skywater130, ASAP7 etc.

+- More about the OpenROAD Project can be found [here](https://openroad.readthedocs.io/en/latest/main/README.html)